 Understand what you’re signing.
-Before you sign a listing agreement with the brokerage, ensure you know what it means, how long it will be in effect and what the different clauses mean.
+Before you sign a listing agreement with a brokerage, ensure you know what it means, how long it will be in effect and what the different clauses mean.
 Ask questions and seek independent legal advice if you’d like a second opinion.

 Plan your open house wisely:

-Minimize risk.
+- Minimize risk.
 Remove all valuables and securely store anything with your personal information, like credit card statements and receipts.

 Budget accordingly.
 Remember that there are closing costs associated with selling a home: real estate commissions, legal fees, moving expenses, and more.